Reading through the Gaps

 In this research project, I approach the concepts of archiving and colonial history, temporality and transhistoricity through a set of methodologies that provide alternative readings, new montages and glimpses of hidden narratives.
 It reveals gaps in knowledge.

-What stays hidden?
+hidden?
 What is intentionally removed?

 There are things that are left unsaid or unexplained.